Readings: Second Book of Kings 5:14-17; Second Letter of Paul to Timothy 2:8:13; Gospel According to Saint Luke 17:11-19

 Looking at the Scripture lessons, we can ask: isn’t it often the outsider, the marginal, the Syrian or Samaritan leper, who knows his or her need of God and is not afraid to ask for help?
 These are ones whom Jesus calls “the poor in spirit,” who know their limits and are willing to call upon a power higher than them selves, rather than put their trust is what cannot really heal them.

 The Orthodox theologian Elizabeth Behr-Sigel once wrote, “God can only fill those hearts that recognize that they are empty.”
 This is the heart of the message.

-In the Gospel passage today the lepers shout to Jesus “from afar,” on account of their uncleanness.
-Nonetheless they are unafraid to call on the Lord.
+In the Gospel narrative today, the lepers shout to Jesus “from afar,” on account of their uncleanness.
+Even so, they are unafraid to call on the Lord.
 They are poor and needy, but still bold enough to ask for help from where they are confident it will come.

 In what might be an otherwise obscure point in the first reading today, we should take note of the touching action of Naaman the Syrian, cured of his leprosy.
 So grateful is Naaman for a cure that he requests permission to take some earth from the Holy Land, Israel, back to his own homeland, so that he might properly worship the God of Israel, based on the notion at that time that no god can be honored outside that god’s own land.

 If that is so, Naaman concludes, he will bring the land of Israel’s God back to Syria!
 Today we recognize that the One true God can be worshiped anywhere, but Naaman’s innocent or pristine faith went to an extreme that we see as unnecessary, but admirable in its intention.